CHAPTER FOUR (Draft)

 Our strengths and successes have come with qualities that include determination, diligence, ambition.
 The Founders gave us a framework in which to apply these virtues and make them effective.

-I must qualify this view by pointing out that Americans have become what we are because of the things that have influenced us: our multi-generational generosity of spirit, our form of government and civil society, and the slow struggle toward inclusiveness and the commitment to liberty and justice.
+I must qualify this view by pointing out that Americans have become what we are because of the things that have influenced us: our multi-generational generosity of spirit, our form of government and civil society, the commitment to liberty and justice and the long, slow struggle toward inclusiveness.

-In the coming pages we will also look at the ways we have lost our vision over the years, compromised our values, and lost ourselves in materialism.
+In the coming pages we will also look at the ways we have lost our vision over the years, compromised our values, and enmeshed ourselves in materialism.

 Let’s be clear: The United States of America could not become what it is without the vision and facilitating structure that is built into our Constitution.
 Let us also be clear that the Constitution could never have served the role that it has without the commitment of citizens to the rational cooperation and personal responsibility that makes good governance possible.
 Ours is a form of government that depends on a positive and constructive attitude among its’ citizens – despite our differences.